 - Participating in lab meetings

 The academic component of the experience most often includes reading articles and writing a five-page APA-format paper in addition to performing standard lab tasks.
 Students may be able to register for 1 - 6 credits of PSY 4993.
-PSY 5993 is always set at 3 credit hours and is the default Psychology Department lab registration in Fall and Spring semesters.
+PSY 5993 is always set at 3 credit hours and is the default psychology department lab registration in the fall and spring semesters.